|

 I considered

-transistorizing it as I had once planned.
-Before I started
+transistorizing the radio as I had once planned.

 drawing up plans, I had a